core-unit-bioinformatics/knowledge-base/setup-nfcore-workflow.md

 The params file is required for configuring your nf-core workflow.
 For this, you can use the `nf-core launch` command.
-For example, after you downloaded the sarek workflow:
+For example, after you downloaded the bamtofastq workflow:

 ```
-nf-core launch -x -a nf-core-sarek-3.1.2/workflow/
+nf-core launch -x -a nf-core-bamtofastq-2.1.0/workflow/
 ```

 The `-a` and `-x` flags ensure, all parameters will be displayed and configurable.
 You will be guided through a web or CL-based interface to configure all parameters.
 In the end, it will create the `nf-params.json`, which can be provided via the -params-file flag.

-For choosing the right parameters and writing the `samplesheet.csv`, you can read the documentation of the respective workflow, e.g., for sarek at [https://nf-co.re/sarek](https://nf-co.re/sarek).
+For choosing the right parameters and writing the `samplesheet.csv`, you can read the documentation of the respective workflow, e.g., for bamtofastq at [https://nf-co.re/bamtofastq](https://nf-co.re/bamtofastq).

 #### 2.2 Predefined configuration profiles <a id="Predefconfig"></a>